Warrington West Station

 - Three trains per hour will stop at the station, one limited stop and two stoppers.

 - High quality, easy access for cyclists and pedestrian station users.

 - Good interchange with current and future bus services.

 - Space for drop off and taxis.
 A large, secure pay and display car park with approximately 250 spaces including CCTV and lighting.

 When will the station open?

-We're anticipating works to be completed in spring 2019 with the station being open to the public following approval from the Office of Road and Rail.
+We're anticipating works to be completed in late spring 2019 with the station being open to the public following approval from the Office of Road and Rail.

 If you require any further information, please contact us via email to email@example.com